-Most of the Haitian economy is informal and based on agriculture with 60% of people living in rural areas depending on agriculture, fisheries, and livestock for their incomes.
-Natural disasters, lack of access to information and modern technology have negatively affected agricultural activity.
-Despite these challenges, there remains opportunities for economic development and growth.
+Most of the Haitian economy is informal and based on agriculture, which makes the economy highly vulnerable to climate related shocks.
+Natural disasters, lack of access to information and modern technology have negatively affected the country’s agricultural activity.
+Despite these challenges, there are opportunities for economic development and growth.
 Informal micro, small, and medium-sized enterprises (MSMEs) create up to 80% of new jobs but are limited by lack of access to financing and business advice.
 Creating a more business-friendly environment will help these businesses to achieve greater prosperity and success.

 2010 – Present